mhbsiam/cafe/README.md

 ### 01. Preparing the CSV Files

 1.1 **Perform manual gating and export scaled CSV files**
+   - Open FlowJo or a similar software and upload your FCS files.
+Perform manual inspection of flow cytometry data and use manual gating to remove debris, dead cells, and doublets.
+Then, export the CSV files as scaled CSV files.
+You can also gate on appropriate cell type (e.g CD45+) and export the data to obtain more focused clustering results.
-   Export scaled CSV files from FlowJo or similar software.
-These CSV files will be the input files for the CAFE tool.
+   - These CSV files will be the input files for the CAFE tool.

 1.2 **Rename each CSV file in the following way:**
    - `SampleID_GroupA.csv` (e.g., `ABC001_Aged.csv`)